spdk/spdk/examples/bdev/fio_plugin/README.md

 When testing random workloads, it is recommended to set norandommap=1.  fio's random map processing consumes extra CPU cycles which will degrade performance over time with the fio_plugin since all I/O are submitted and completed on a single CPU core.

+# Zoned Block Devices

+SPDK has a zoned block device API (bdev_zone.h) which currently supports Open-channel SSDs, NVMe Zoned Namespaces (ZNS), and the virtual zoned block device SPDK module.

+If you wish to run fio against a SPDK zoned block device, you can use the fio option:

+    zonemode=zbd

+It is recommended to use a fio version newer than version 3.26, if using --numjobs > 1.
+If using --numjobs=1, fio version >= 3.23 should suffice.

+See zbd_example.fio in this directory for a zoned block device example config.

+## Maximum Open Zones

+Most zoned block devices have a resource constraint on the amount of zones which can be in an opened state at any point in time.
+It is very important to not exceed this limit.

+You can control how many zones fio will keep in an open state by using the ``--max_open_zones`` option.

+## Maximum Active Zones

+Zoned block devices may also have a resource constraint on the number of zones that can be active at any point in time.
+Unlike ``max_open_zones``, fio currently does not manage this constraint, and there is thus no option to limit it either.

+Since the max active zones limit (by definition) has to be greater than or equal to the max active zones limit, the easiest way to work around that fio does not manage this constraint, is to start with a clean state each run (except for read-only workloads), by resetting all zones before fio starts running its jobs by using the engine option:

+    --initial_zone_reset=1

+## Zone Append

+When running fio against a zoned block device you need to specify --iodepth=1 to avoid "Zone Invalid Write: The write to a zone was not at the write pointer."
+I/O errors.
+However, if your zoned block device supports Zone Append, you can use the engine option:

+    --zone_append=1

+To send zone append commands instead of write commands to the zoned block device.
+When using zone append, you will be able to specify a --iodepth greater than 1.